 London, 18 August:

 Five eminent and knowledgeable British and American academics unanimously slammed Pakistan’s sham democracy at a seminar held at London University on Thursday evening.
-The event, entitled Withered Democracy In Pakistan – The Role Of The Deep State., was organised by The Democracy Forum, whose president is Lord Charles Bruce, a Liberal Democrat member of Britain’s House of Lords.
+The event, entitled Withered Democracy In Pakistan – The Role Of The Deep State., was organised by The Democracy Forum, whose president is Lord Charles Bruce, Chairman of the Kolkata Scottish Heritage Trust and Patron of the Scottish Centre of Tagore Studies at Edinburgh Napier University.

 Kicking off the presentations, Dr Farzana Shaikh, who is of Pakistani origin and an associate fellow at Chatham House, described Pakistan as a ‘bonsai democracy’ or a state restricted by its environment.
 She added, ‘Nowhere has this been more keenly felt in recent times than in the dismissal of Nawaz Sharif’ by the Pakistani Supreme Court.